TakingItCasual/easymc/docs/getting_started.rst

 Or if a persistent IP address is desired::

     ec2mc server create mc_template test_server --elastic_ip

+The server will take a few minutes to initialize before it is ready for use/management.

 All provided templates contain bash scripts (which are uploaded to the instances themselves) which will shut down the instances after 10 consecutive minutes of no online players (and no SSH connections).